MrYsLab/s3-extend/docs/ext_ard.md

 <br>
 <img src="../images/s3a-1.png" >

-This command automatically starts the Python Banyan Backplane, and both the Banyan WebSocket and Banyan Arduino Gateways.
+This command automatically starts the Python Banyan Backplane and both the Banyan WebSocket and Banyan Arduino Gateways.
 It starts an automatic 5-second countdown timer to allow the Arduino adequate time to reset itself and start the Firmata-Express sketch.